Yes, I just used a proper name as a verb in that headline. These are weird times.

 The high-net-worth crowd played their parts in my first, second, and fourth books.
 It always seemed that they had fascist tendencies and wanted a “socialism for the rich, capitalism for the poor” system that killed off their Fox News-watching worshippers early.
 But after this week…damn.

 I think the GOP’s hero is Carter Burke from Aliens.
 (Carter Burke seems like he would pal around with the organizers of the Fyre Festival, don’t you think?
-Let’s say that the xenomorph never ate his head—couldn’t you see Burke hanging out with those bros, the group figuring out how to “fuck each other over for goddamn percentages”?
+Let’s say that the xenomorph never ate his head—couldn’t you see Burke hanging out with those bros, all figuring out how to “fuck each other over for goddamn percentages”?
 Such a great Ripley line.)

 I’ve long suspected that the rentier class salivated over the idea of profiteering from working-class folks’ death.
 They know they are disenfranchising the masses and this fact deep-down bothers them, to the point where they’ve been building bomb shelters while also freaking out about compensation for the poors who would guard their post-apocalyptic fortresses.